IntuitiveHarmony/redux-lesson/README.md

 ## What is Redux and Redux Toolkit?

-Redux is a package that gives us the ability to store pieces of state in a globaly.
-This allows the programmer to avoid prop drilling and lifting state.
-Depending on your app you may still consider the `{ useState }` hook for local pieces of state in addition to this new functionality.
+Redux is a package that gives us the ability to store pieces of state globaly.
+This can be helpful to allow the programmer to avoid prop drilling and lifting state.
+Depending on your app you may still consider using the `{ useState }` hook for local pieces of state in addition to this new functionality.

 Redux Toolkit is a package that helps simplify the Redux logic.
 It is the prefered method for using Redux.